Where to Catch Outdoor Movies in Philly All Summer Long

 Now that summer’s here, we look forward to lots of outdoor time, and that includes summer nights outside on a blanket under the stars!
 Outdoor movie nights are such fun ways to get together as a family, and as a community.
-While they have not returned at the same level as pre-pandemic times, we are thrilled to see these creeping back into our calendars (and events posts).
 So pack a picnic and a giant blanket, because we’re here to help you make the most of your summer nights!

 Ride the elevator to the top of the city, and gather on Cira Green for movie night with a view.
-Lawn games begin at 5 pm, and movies begin at 6 pm.
+Movies begin at 7 pm and dogs are always welcome!
 Food and drink are available on site.
 Bonus: Come Saturday afternoons for cartoons on the big screen!

 First Friday of the month, from June—October

-Walnut Street Bridge or Wharton Street, depending on the date
+Walnut Street Bridge or Grays Ferry Crescent Esplanade, depending on the date

-Not all the selections are exactly kid-favorites, but there’s plenty to love, like Spider-Man: Into the Spider-Verse, Paddington 2, and The Princess Bride.
+Not all the selections are exactly kid-favorites, but there’s plenty to love, like “Zootopia” and “Toy Story.”
 Some screenings take place on the east (South Philly) side of the Schuylkill by Wharton Street, while others will be under the Walnut Street Bridge.
 See their schedule for details.

 3822 Ridge Avenue